FredericBourgeon/python-exercises/README.md

 python-exercises
 ================

-Set of python scripts written along the way
+Set of python scripts written along the way of learning Python (again).

+Those exercises are mostly from: http://scipy-lectures.github.io/index.html